 Cherries are a ‘super’ food.
 They’re high in vitamin C and antioxidants, which can help with heart health, joint pain, and lowering cholesterol.
 Cherry season is a few months away, but you can enjoy them year-round with frozen, dried varieties and cherry juice.

-Add more cherries to your diet by tossing a handful of fresh (rinsed and pitted) or dried into your cereal, granola or yogurt.
+Put these cherry tips to use and add more cherries to your diet by tossing a handful of fresh (rinsed and pitted) or dried into your cereal, granola or yogurt.
 Create healthier sweet treats by stirring them into your cake, cookie or pancake batter.

 This salad of Mixed Greens with Dried Cherries, Goat Cheese & Cherry Vinaigrette offers a double cherry punch with dried cherries tossed with the greens and a cherry juice-spiked vinaigrette.